KnapsackPro/knapsack/README.md

 ### Info for semaphoreapp.com users

+#### Step 1

+For the first time run all specs at once with enabled report generator.
+Set up your build command:

+    KNAPSACK_GENERATE_REPORT=true bundle exec rspec spec

+After tests pass your should copy knapsack json report which is rendered at the end of rspec results.
+Save it into your repository as `knapsack_report.json` file and commit.

+#### Step 2

 Knapsack supports semaphoreapp ENVs `SEMAPHORE_THREAD_COUNT` and `SEMAPHORE_CURRENT_THREAD`.
 The only thing you need to do is set up knapsack rspec command for as many threads as you need.
 Here is an example:

     # thread 1